AngryR4v3n/blog/_posts/2025-01-11-fledge-and-uns--A-quick-and-easy-implementation.md

 In this article I plan to demonstrate just that, and what better way to show it than by implementing one of the latest trends into IIoT concepts - The Unified Namespace (UNS).

 ## The Unified Namespace
 As I understand it, with my limited experience, the UNS tries to achieve a simple yet important goal - the goal of setting a "one source of truth".
-I am saying this from the conclussions I gathered from while listening to the material Walker Raynolds and Kudzai Manditereza have which I definitely recommend you check it out for yourself, as they have other concepts I won't dive into today.
+I am saying this from the conclusions I gathered while listening to the material Walker Raynolds and Kudzai Manditereza have shared in their social media.
+I definitely recommend you check it out for yourself, as they dive into other features of UNS which I won't cover today.

 The UNS comes as an alternative to other traditional architectures such as the famous pyramid-shaped network (ISA-95).
 ISA-95 is described as an automation pyramid, each level represents integration between plant and enterprise systems.
 <a href="/assets/img/posts/ISA-95.jpeg" style='display: flex; justify-content: center' data-lity>
   <img src="/assets/img/posts/ISA-95.jpeg"/>
 </a>

-On this type of architecture connections between services are point-to-point, meaning each component is tightly coupled.
+On this type of architecture, connections between services are point-to-point, meaning each component is tightly coupled.
 This makes complex integrating new nodes to the architecture, that is 3rd party systems, as each node will require its unique implementation.

 For example:

 You are tasked with designing a service that requires information from a particular asset/line and ERP-related information, your service would need to connect to two different systems and both implementations would be totally different, particularly given that probably by extracting data out of a line/asset you might need to connect to an OPC-UA server, while the ERP would have some sort of API.
-This introduces complexity to the system, slowing down development of new features.
+This introduces complexity to the system, slowing down development of new features and ultimately slowing you down to bring the actual value to your customer.

 As mentioned previously, the UNS is supposed to work as a single source of truth, around the web you will find posts where the implementation most commonly found is the one based on a MQTT broker, that is the UNS lives inside the broker.

 UNS takes advantage of the concept of the topic in MQTT, for getting information on MQTT topics please check out [HiveMQ's explanation](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/)

 Taking advantage of how MQTT topics and subscriptions work, we could come up with a UNS that looks like this: